johnshearing/MyEtherWalletOffline/Arguments.md

   * Description: Runs on a computer that never connects to the Internet
   * Example: PrivateKeyVault
   * Vulnerability:
-    * Tempest,
+    * Tempest
-    * Cameras on the Operator,
+    * Cameras on the Operator
     * Installing a bug on the device
+  * Advantages:
-. * Advantages: The Private Key Vault scans in qr-codes from your phone, or from hard copy.
-It outputs qr-codes to the touchscreen for scanning into your mobile device.
-All data moving in or out of the device stands for your inspection and approval before proceeding.
-No radios of any kind are installed in the device and there are no exposed cable jacks for data transfer.
+    * All data moving in or out of the device stands for your inspection and approval before proceeding.
+    * No radios of any kind are installed in the device
+    * there are no exposed cable jacks for data transfer.

 Various Things the Vault Can Do That the Ledger Can't